nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * To set the status of the specified schedule to MISSED, use `m/0` as 0 indicates the MISSED status.
 * To set the status of the specified schedule to COMPLETED, use `m/1` as 1 indicates the COMPLETED status.
 * You can provide multiple values for the status field, e.g. `mark 1 m/0 m/0 m/1`.
-Only the last status field will be used, in the example earlier, it will use `m/1` and set the schedule status to be COMPLETED.
+Only the last status field will be used.
+In the example earlier, it will use m/1 and set the schedule status to be COMPLETED.

 </div>